monash-human-power/MHP-website/src/markdown/subteams.md

     button_text: ""
     button_href: ""
     image: ../images/subteam2021_chassisdt_2.jpg
-  - name: Corporate
+  - name: Operations
-    description:
-      The Corporate subteam identifies and engages the relevant external stakeholders to effectively facilitate the operations of MHP.
-This includes coordinating with sponsors and marketing the activities MHP.
-They are also in charge of organising events to promote the missions of MHP, such as our flagship 'Build a HPV' school outreach program which encourages STEM pathways and educates students on sustainable transport.
+    description: The Operations subteam identifies and engages external stakeholders to effectively facilitate the
+      operations of MHP.
+This includes coordinating
+      with sponsors and marketing the MHP activities.
+      They are also in charge of organising events to promote the missions of MHP, such as our flagship 'Build a HPV' school outreach program which encourages STEM pathways and educates
+      students on sustainable transport.
+The Operations
-      The Corporate subteam provides support to the technical side of MHP and their endeavours to efficiently manufacture the bike.
+      subteam provides support to the technical side of MHP and their endeavours to efficiently
+      manufacture the bike.
+Members of the operations subteam are also highly involved in graphic design and the branding of MHP.
     button_text: ""
     button_href: ""
     image: ../images/subteam2021_corporate.jpg